surfer190/fixes/docs/security/applied-cryptography-notes.md

 Encryption and decryption operations use a key.

-Some systems have a seperate encryption key from the decryption key
+Some systems have a separate encryption key from the decryption key

 The security is based on the key - meaning that the algorithm can be published and analysed.
 If an eavesdropper knows your algorithm - she still can't read the message without the key.

-Types of keybased algorithms:
+Types of key-based algorithms:

 * Symmetric - the encryption key can be calculated from the decryption key.
 Usually a single key - that both sender and received agree on.
 The security rests on the key - the key must remain secret.
     * Stream ciphers - work on a single bit at a time